emadeldeen24/CA-TCC/README.md

 ## This work is an extention to [TS-TCC](https://github.com/emadeldeen24/TS-TCC), so if you need any details about the unsupervised pretraining and/or the datasets and its preprocessing, please check it first.

-### The codes of the semi-supervised learning baselines I used in the paper are [HERE](https://github.com/emadeldeen24/semi-supervised_baselines).

 ### Training modes:
 <p align="center">
 <img src="misc/CA-TCC_phases.png" width="800" class="center">